Camp Life

 Daily Schedule and Activities

-Cabin Time: In the mornings, same-age cabin groups stay together with their cabin counselors and swim, hike, canoe, or do an arts & crafts project.
+Team Time: In the mornings, same-age cabin groups (boys and girls) join together and swim, hike, canoe, or do an arts & crafts project.

 Interest Groups: In the afternoons, campers are encouraged to spread their wings and try new things.
 Each child selects an activity of their choice from among several interest groups, including: nature, sports, swimming, theater/dance, canoeing, cooking, stargazing, and arts & crafts.